ypradat/sigprofilerjulia/Readme.rst

 Software dependencies to run SigProfilerJulia
 ---------------------------------------------

-Julia binary must be downloaded from the `Julia downloads site  <https://julialang.org/downloads/>`_.
+Julia installables must be downloaded from the `Julia downloads site  <https://julialang.org/downloads/>`_.

 This package has been developed and tested using Julia 1.0.0.